Wills and Estates – Last Will and Testament Law – Arkansas

 When Will to Be Opened.
 If the will is not delivered to a person named in the endorsement on the wrapper, it shall be publicly opened in the court within thirty (30) days after notice of the testator’s death, and be retained by the court until offered for probate.

 Notice shall be given to the executor, if any, named therein and to such other persons as the court may designate.
 If the proper venue is in another court, the will shall be transmitted to such court, but, before such transmission, a true copy shall be made and retained in the court in which the will was deposited.
 28-25-108.

 Revocation of wills: A will or any part thereof is revoked:

 (1) By a subsequent will which revokes the prior will or part expressly or by inconsistency; or

-(2) By being burned, torn, cancelled, obliterated, or destroyed, with the intent and for the purpose of revoking it by the testator or by another person in his presence and by his direction.
+(2) By being burned, torn, cancelled, obliterated, or destroyed, with the intent and for the purpose of revoking it by the testator or by another person in the testator’s presence and by the testator’s direction.